pnp/powershell/documentation/Invoke-PnPGraphMethod.md

 ```

 ## DESCRIPTION
-Invokes a REST request towards the Microsoft Graph API
+Invokes a REST request towards the Microsoft Graph API.
+It will take care of potential throttling retries that are needed to retrieve the data.

 ## EXAMPLES